Diagnosis

 • Beta blockers.
 These medicines help slow the heart rate.

 • Calcium channel blockers.
-These medicines control the heart rate but may need to be avoided by those who have heart failure or low blood pressure.
+These medicines control the heart rate.
+But they may need to be avoided by those who have heart failure or low blood pressure.

-• Digoxin.
+• Digoxin (Lanoxin).
 This medicine may control the heart rate at rest, but not as well during activity.
-Most people need additional or alternative medicines, such as calcium channel blockers or beta blockers.
+Most people need additional or other medicines, such as calcium channel blockers or beta blockers.

 • Medicines to control the heart rate and rhythm.
 Also called anti-arrhythmics, this type of medicine is used sparingly.
 They tend to have more side effects than other medicines to control the heart rate.

 • Blood thinners.
 Also called anticoagulants, these medicines help prevent blood clots and reduce the risk of stroke.
 Blood thinners include warfarin (Jantoven), apixaban (Eliquis), dabigatran (Pradaxa), edoxaban (Savaysa) and rivaroxaban (Xarelto).
-If you take warfarin, you'll need to have regular blood tests to monitor the medicine's effects.
+If you take warfarin, you need regular blood tests to check the medicine's effects.

 Cardioversion therapy

-If atrial fibrillation symptoms are bothersome or if this is the first AFib episode, a doctor may try to reset the heart rhythm using a procedure called cardioversion.
+If atrial fibrillation symptoms are bothersome or if this is the first AFib episode, a treatment called cardioversion may be done to reset the heart rhythm.

 Cardioversion can be done in two ways:

 • Drug cardioversion.
-Medicines given through an IV or by mouth are used to reset the heart rhythm.
+Medicines given through a vein or by mouth are used to reset the heart rhythm.

-Cardioversion is usually done in a hospital as a scheduled procedure.
-However, it may be done in emergency situations.
-If it's scheduled, a blood thinner such as warfarin (Jantoven) may need to be taken for a few weeks before the procedure.
+Cardioversion is usually done in a hospital as a scheduled treatment.
+But it may be done in emergency situations.
+If it's scheduled, you may be told to take a blood thinner such as warfarin (Jantoven) for a few weeks before the treatment.
 The medicine reduces the risk of blood clots and strokes.

-After electrical cardioversion, medicines to control the heart rhythm may be needed for life to prevent future episodes of atrial fibrillation.
-Even with medicine, AFib could return.
+After electrical cardioversion, medicines to control the heart rhythm may be needed for life to prevent AFib from returning.
+Even with medicine, AFib could come back.

 Surgery or catheter procedures